-Student Affairs in Higher Education with College Counseling (Master of Arts)Offered by: Counseling and Development
+Student Affairs in Higher Education: College Counseling (Master of Arts)Offered by: Counseling and Development

 When people have difficulty coping with life's challenges or need support in meeting their educational and personal goals, a skilled, helping professional can make all the difference.
-SRU's Master of Arts in Student Affairs in Higher Education with College Counseling is a specialized program designed to prepare individuals for helping positions as mental health counselors at colleges and universities.
-These mental-health counseling positions almost always require state licensure, which this degree makes possible.
-Individuals in other counseling-focused areas of student affairs-such as career counseling, health promotion services, and disability services-can also benefit from obtaining this degree.
+SRU's Master of Arts in College Counseling, a concentration in Student Affairs in Higher Education, is a specialized program designed to prepare individuals for helping positions at colleges and universities such as mental health counseling, career counseling, health promotion, student support and disability services.
+Traditional counseling center positions frequently require state licensure.

 This program prepares students for counseling-focused positions at colleges and universities-including mental health counselor, career counselor, disabilities counselor, or academic advisor.